dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 ---

 Okay, now we have an array of input elements.
 It is now possible to do the checks by executing one of Jest's global functions called the `expect()` method and pass the element or elements returned by the query, and run what we call a matcher method `.toHaveLength()` which checks the length of the array is equal to the argument passed.
-This is one of matcher methods provided by the `jest` library.
+This is one of the matcher methods provided by the `jest` library.
 While you can check this [documentation](https://github.com/testing-library/jest-dom#custom-matchers) for the custom matcher methods which are specific to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 ```tsx
 ...